MrAshCreates/main-site/blog/2024-1-18/verizon-rsa-cs.md

    - **Range**: Offers mobile, internet, TV, and business solutions.
    - **Innovation**: Continual investment in new technologies and services.
-   - **Partnerships**: Collaborations with leading technology companies (e.g., Apple, Samsung, Google).
+   - **Partnerships**: Collaborations with leading technology companies like Apple, Samsung, and Google.

 4. **Customer Service Excellence**